ptgrogan/collab-web/app/README.md

 ``nodejs``

-On Windows platforms, native libraries can be configured by running the following from the primary drive:
+On Windows platforms, download and install from [https://nodejs.org/en/](https://nodejs.org/en/).

-``npm install --global --production windows-build-tools``

 Once the native dependencies are installed, install dependent libraries using the following command (from this directory):